-In the April 2015 issue:
+In the August 2015 issue:

 Conservationist connects New Yorkers to nature!

 For back issues, please note: Back issues of Conservationist are now available online at the New York State Library.
 Not all years are available yet, but more are in the process of being added, and this will eventually be a complete archive.
 To view the available issues, go to the New York State Library Conservationist Archive.
-If it asks you to login, choose "Guest" and then follow the Conservationist Arvchive link again.
+If it asks you to login, choose "Guest" and then follow the Conservationist Archive link again.
 If you are looking for a specific article and cannot find it, please email us and we will help you get a copy.